Medieval Greek: History and development

 Evolution of Greek dialects from the late Byzantine Empire through to the early 20th century.
 Demotic in yellow, Pontic in orange, Cappadocian in green.
-(Green dots indicate Cappadocian Greek speaking villages in 1910.)
+(Green dots indicate Cappadocian Greek-speaking villages in 1910.)

 Constantine the Great moved the capital of the Roman Empire to Byzantium (renamed Constantinople) in 330.
 The city, though a major imperial residence like other cities such as Trier, Milan and Sirmium, was not officially a capital until 359.
 Nonetheless, the imperial court resided there and the city was the political centre of the eastern parts of the Roman Empire where Greek was the dominant language.
 At first, Latin remained the language of both the court and the army.
 It was used for official documents, but its influence waned.
 From the beginning of the 6th century, amendments to the law were mostly written in Greek.
 Furthermore, parts of the Roman Corpus Iuris Civilis were gradually translated into Greek.
 Under the rule of Emperor Heraclius (610–641 AD), who also assumed the Greek title Basileus (βασιλεύς, 'monarch') in 610, Greek became the official language of the Eastern Roman Empire.
 This was in spite of the fact that the inhabitants of the empire still considered themselves Rhomaioi ('Romans') until its end in 1453, as they saw their State as the perpetuation of Roman rule.
-Latin continued to be used on the coinage until the ninth century and in certain court ceremonies for even longer.
+Latin continued to be used on the coinage and in certain court ceremonies up to the 11th century.

 Despite the absence of reliable demographic figures, it has been estimated that less than one third of the inhabitants of the Eastern Roman Empire, around eight million people, were native speakers of Greek.
 The number of those who were able to communicate in Greek may have been far higher.
 The native Greek speakers consisted of many of the inhabitants of the southern Balkan Peninsula, south of the Jireček Line, and all of the inhabitants of Asia Minor, where the native tongues (Phrygian, Lycian, Lydian, Carian etc.), except Armenian in the east, had become extinct and replaced by Greek by the 5th century.
 In any case, all cities of the Eastern Roman Empire were strongly influenced by the Greek language.